Register here for

 the OpenSimRoot source code and the inputfiles, you need to compile the

-program build.sh using the command:
+the program build.sh using the command:

 bash build.sh